Interior project workflow: stages, optimizations, and mistakes

 Execution and coordination |

-Improvisation, compromised quality |
+Improvisations, compromised quality |

-Detailed steps: from concept to execution
+Detailed stages: from concept to execution

-1. Briefing stage and objectives
+1. Brief and objectives stage

 2. Design concept